Aqua Line (Mumbai Metro): Planning

-The Union Cabinet granted clearance to Line 3 on 27 June 2013.
-The Cabinet also decided to convert Mumbai Metro Rail Corporation (MMRC), the existing state-level special purpose vehicle formed to implement metro projects, into a joint venture company of the state and central governments with equity participation.
+The Union Cabinet granted clearance to the Aqua Line on 27 June 2013.
+The cabinet also decided to convert Mumbai Metro Rail Corporation (MMRC), the existing state-level special purpose vehicle formed to implement metro projects, into a joint venture company of the state and central governments with equity participation.
 The MMRC's board consists of five members each from state and central governments.
 The MMRDA presented their metro line plan to the Brihanmumbai Municipal Corporation on 13 February 2014.

-Line 3 was approved by the state cabinet on 26 February 2014.
-Line 3 is being implemented through the engineering, procurement and construction (EPC) model.
+Aqua Line was approved by the state cabinet on 26 February 2014.
+Aqua Line is being implemented through the engineering, procurement and construction (EPC) model.
 The foundation stone for the project was laid by Chief Minister Prithviraj Chavan in a bhoomi pujan ceremony at Andheri on 26 August 2014, in the presence of Union Urban Development minister Venkaiah Naidu.
 The move was described by the media as a cosmetic gesture, as the developers of the project had not yet been decided and actual construction was expected to begin only by December 2014.
 The date of the ceremony was a few days before the code of conduct for the 2014 State Assembly elections would come into force, which would prohibit the ruling Congress-NCP government from politicising the ceremony.
 Some citizens protested against the State government at the ground breaking site.
 They protested the slow implementation and cost escalation of the Mumbai Metro project.
 Tendering for the project was delayed by the re-organization of the MMRC from a wholly owned entity of the State Government, to a joint venture between the Union and State Governments.
 Although the State Government received the file for reconstituting the company in October 2013, it gave approval only in July 2014.